 This is Part Two of a continuing series on ESI basics.
 In this series, we cover some of the terms used most often on the tech-side of e-discovery.
-In Part One, my colleague, Phil Moon, provided an overview of PSTs.
+In Part One, we provided an overview of PSTs.
 You can find that article here.
 Whether this is an introduction to you or a refresher, and whether you are an attorney, member of an in-house team or data analyst, this information may come in handy in your practice.

 What Is Processing and Why Do You Need It?